artsy/eigen/docs/generate_a_release_build_for_local_testing.md

 - Start the packager with `yarn start`.
 - You will need the `ANDROID_KEYSTORE_PASSWORD` from 1Password, so have it handy.
 It will be in the item named `Eigen release keystore password and secret json (google play store)`.
 - First place you will need it is right now.
 In your terminal, run `export ANDROID_KEYSTORE_PASSWORD=<the password>`, replacing `<the password>` with the password from 1Password.
 The final command will look something like `export ANDROID_KEYSTORE_PASSWORD=some-password-wow-123`, no math signs `<>`.
+- Uninstall the app from the emulator if it's already installed.
+This is needed because it's differently signed for debug and for release, and the emulator can't replace them automatically.
-- In the same terminal, build the release app using `cd android; ./gradlew bundleRelease`.
+- In the same terminal, build the release app using `cd android; ./gradlew installRelease`.
-- Verify that the built app is in `eigen/android/app/build/outputs/bundle/release/app-release.aab`.
+- Verify that the built app is in `eigen/android/app/build/outputs/apk/release/app-release.apk`.
-- You need a tool called bundletool, that you can get by running `brew install bundletool`.
-- After installing the tool, run `bundletool build-apks --bundle=./app/build/outputs/bundle/release/app-release.aab --output=./release-build.apks --mode=universal --ks=./app/release.keystore --ks-key-alias=release`.
-This will ask for the keystore password.
-It's the one from a few steps above.
-Paste it in here when it is asked.
-- Once that is finished, you will have a `eigen/android/release-build.apks` file.
-Rename this to `release-build.zip`.
-- Unzip that file.
-- In the unzipped folder, you will find a `release-build.apk` file.
-- Install the app by dragging it on the emulator.
+- The app should already be installed on the emulator now.
+If not, install it by dragging it on the emulator.